eodell6502/gadgetry-api/README.md

 ### Single Requests <a name="singlereqs"></a>

 Thanks to the `GQuery` class, using Gadgetry from the client side is even easier than working on the server side.
+You can use either `GQuery.js` for the browser or the nearly identical `GQuery.mjs` to run under Node.
 The constructor takes two arguments:

 ```javascript
 var gq = new GQuery("https://somedomain.com/api", {